dfrechdev/create-apex-js-app/README.md

 Additionally, the following optional tools are recommended for a better development experience:

 -   Visual Studio Code
--   Prettier Plugin for Visual Studio Code (a configuration file for prettier is included)
+-   Prettier Plugin for Visual Studio Code (a configuration file for Prettier is included)

 ## Installation

-To create your JavaScrtip library for APEX, run the following command in your shell with your library name replaced (the library name may only include letters, numbers, underscores and hashes):
+To create your JavaScript library for APEX, run the following command in your shell with your library name replaced (the library name may only include letters, numbers, underscores and hashes):

 ```bash
 npx create-apex-js-lib <library-name>